ReemNeama/eventati_book/eventati_book_development_tracker.md

   - Standardized file naming conventions across the codebase
   - Consolidated milestone models for better maintainability
   - Updated imports and references throughout the codebase
+- Implemented UI/UX Polish:
+  - Created comprehensive error handling system with ErrorScreen and enhanced ErrorMessage widgets
+  - Implemented reusable EmptyState component with factory methods for common scenarios
+  - Enhanced responsiveness with ResponsiveConstants and updated ResponsiveUtils
+  - Added accessibility improvements with AccessibilityUtils for semantic labels and contrast

 ---